 If your employer has 50 or more employees, and you have worked there at least one year (and at least 1,250 hours during that year), you must be allowed twelve weeks of unpaid family or medical leave in a twelve-month period.
 You do not have to take all of the leave at one time.
 You can take this leave for the birth, adoption, or foster care placement of a child.
 You can also take it if you or a family member has a "serious health condition."
 (The "seriousness" depends on how many days you are out and how many doctor visits you have.
-For more details, contact the U.S. Department of Labor, listed in section 8 of this publication.)
+For more details, contact the U.S. Department of Labor.
+Their contact info is in section 8 of this publication.)
 If you are suffering from physical or emotional injuries due to domestic violence, you may use your family and medical leave time to get medical care.

 The employer can require you to use up your paid sick or vacation leave before allowing you to take the rest of the twelve weeks as unpaid leave.